ausaccessfed/federatedgrails/README.md

-# FederatedGrails - 0.2
+# Federated Grails

+For application developers Federated environments can be somewhat daunting and complex.

-Allows Grails applications to easily integrate to federated authentication sources particuarly those served by Shibboleth service providers.
+By using this plugin Grails applications (particuarly those protected by Shibboleth service providers http://shibboleth.net/products/service-provider.html) can easily integrate into federated authentication.

-Utilizes Apache Shiro as an underlying mechanism so serves managing access control requirements equally as well.
+The plugin utilizes Apache Shiro as an underlying mechanism so serves managing access control requirements equally as well.
 I recommend you read the Shiro documentation before continuing to get a feel for how this plugin operates - http://www.grails.org/plugin/shiro

 Concepts
 --------